About the Author

 Also, it means new adapters can be implemented quickly, as only configuration and operations that differ between services meshes need to be implemented.

-The Meshery Adapter Library provides a common and consistent set of functionality that Meshery adapters use for managing the lifecycle of service meshes and their workloads.
+The Meshery Adapter Library provides a common and consistent set of functionality that Meshery adapters use for managing the lifecycle of cloud infrastructure and their workloads.

 The initial commit was submitted on October 6th, 2020 based on a refactoring effort in the adapter for the Kuma service mesh.
 Within a few months, several adapters have been refactored or implemented from scratch based on the Meshery Adapter Library.